gkapfham/www.gregorykapfhammer-old.com/research.md

 <li>

-<b>Flaky Tests:</b> Since flaky tests are test cases that can both pass or fail
+<b>Flaky Tests:</b> Since flaky tests can pass or fail without any changes to
-without any changes to the test code or the code under test, they are an unreliable indicator of software correctness and a major problem for software developers.
-To address this challenge, my research has developed an automated technique that uses machine learning to predict which test cases are most likely to be flaky {% include_cached _popovers/paper_reference.html cite="Parry2022a" trailing="." %} In addition to proposing a methodology for automatically determining which tests have latent flakiness {% include _popovers/paper_reference.html cite="Parry2020" trailing="," %} my colleagues and I published a systematic survey of the literature relevant to flaky test research {% include_cached _popovers/paper_reference.html cite="Parry2022" trailing="." %} Finally, my colleagues and I recently published one of the first multi-source investigations into how developers experience the impacts and causes of flaky test cases {% include_cached _popovers/paper_reference.html cite="Parry2022b" trailing="." %}
+the test code or the code under test, they are an unreliable indicator of software correctness and a major problem for software developers.
+To address this challenge, my research has developed an automated method that uses machine learning to predict which tests are most likely to be flaky {% include_cached _popovers/paper_reference.html cite="Parry2022a" trailing="." %} Along with proposing a methodology for automatically determining which tests have latent flakiness {% include _popovers/paper_reference.html cite="Parry2020" trailing="," %} my colleagues and I also published a survey of the literature relevant to flaky test research {% include_cached _popovers/paper_reference.html cite="Parry2022" %} and a multi-source investigation into how developers experience the impacts and causes of flaky tests {% include_cached _popovers/paper_reference.html cite="Parry2022b" trailing="." %}

 </li>